rackerlabs/support-how-to/content/cloud-servers/general-package-installation-guidelines.md

 ---
 permalink: general-package-installation-guidelines/
-audit_date:
+audit_date: '2018-12-26'
-title: General Package Installation Guidelines
+title: General package installation guidelines
 type: article
 created_date: '2011-03-16'
 created_by: Rackspace Support
-last_modified_date: '2016-06-23'
+last_modified_date: '2018-12-28'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

-Throughout Rackspace How-To, we present many articles detailing how to install and configure various Linux software packages and utilities.
-By taking a closer look at the articles across multiple Linux distributions, you might notice something interesting -- the procedure for installing a package is very similar even between different distros.
-For this reason, we will not always provide separate instructions for each distribution.
-The purpose of this article is to aid you in making the adaptations needed to apply a given set of instructions to your Cloud Server.
+This article shows you how to use package managers to make adaptations to your Linux&reg; cloud server.
+The procedure for installing packages is similar across Linux distributions.

 ### Package managers and repositories

-Package management is an important concept for a novice Linux user to understand.
-Unlike Windows-based operating systems, in which software packages come with their own installers, most Linux distributions include a centralized **package manager**.
-This means that nearly every package on the system can be installed using the same tools!
+Unlike Windows&reg;-based operating systems in which software packages come with their own installers, most Linux distributions include a centralized **package manager**.
+A centralized package manager enables you to install nearly every package on the system by using the same tool.

+#### Repositories

-In addition to a centralized method of installing packages on a given system, Linux package management also features centralized software sources known as **repositories**.
-Typically, when a command such as `yum install iptables` is run, the package manager (in this case, `Yum`) will download the relevant packages (in this case, `iptables`) from its repositories and install them on the system.
+In addition to centralized package installation, Linux also offers centralized sources of software called **repositories**.

+When you run a command such as `yum install iptables`, the package manager (in this case, `Yum`) downloads the relevant package (`iptables`) from its own repositories and installs it on the system.

+We recommend that you read the relevant documentation to learn more about each of these package managers.

+### Linux package managers

-Every distribution offered by Cloud Servers comes with its own package manager.
-We've included basic summaries of each of these; however, Linux novices would do well to become familiar with the details by reading the relevant documentation.
+Every distribution that Cloud Servers offers comes with its own package manager.
+The following sections describe common package managers and provide example commands for different distributions.

+**Warning**: Avoid performing an in-place upgrade of any of the following package management systems or of all installed packages between versions on Rackspace Cloud Servers.
+This operation can break the configurations that enable Rackspace Cloud Servers to communicate with the hypervisors.

-#### APT/Dpkg (Debian, Ubuntu)
+#### APT (Debian and Ubuntu)

+Advanced Package Tool (APT) is a command-line tool for interacting with dpkg, the packaging system used by Debian&trade;.
+Use the following commands to manage packages by using APT:

--   Install package:
+-   Install a package:

         aptitude install PACKAGENAME

--   Reinstall package:
+-   Reinstall a package:

         aptitude reinstall PACKAGENAME

--   Remove package (keep config files):
+-   Remove a package (while keeping its configuration files):

         aptitude remove PACKAGENAME

--   Remove package and purge config files:
+-   Remove a package and purge its configuration files:

         aptitude remove --purge PACKAGENAME

--   Update package list:
+-   Update the package list:

         aptitude update

--   Upgrade system (security/bug fixes):

-        aptitude upgrade

--   Upgrade system to newest release (**dangerous!**):

-        aptitude dist-upgrade

--   Show info on an installed package:
+-   Show information about an installed package:

         aptitude show PACKAGENAME